Kuhicop/Tibia-OpenGL-Imgui/README.md

 ~~I'm trying to find a fix or a teacher that shows me how to fix that.
 But right now I'm far from fixing it as I have no idea of what I could do with it.~~

 Confirmed, not crashing anymore...
-Hooked to a game function the bot process and gg
+Hooked to a game function the bot process and gg!

 # This is only for learning purposes.

+Big thanks to Huge Bollocks (specially Edvin, Josh and Martin), tibiapf, guidedhacking and unknowncheats.